glaucopater/portfolio-creator/README.md

 # portfolio-creator

-A portfolio creator
+===

+## Guide

-# 1) Copy all the folders containing images inside /src/assets/images/galleries
+- 1. Copy all the folders containing images inside /src/assets/images/galleries

 ## Images should be named with the following pattern:

-## /categoryA/categoryA.jpg, category1.jpg category2.jpg ...
+- /categoryA/categoryA.jpg (this will be the gallery cover)
+- /categoryA1.jpg
+- /categoryA2.jpg

-# 2) Setup of the folder (backend)
+* 2. Setup of the folder (backend)

 npm run setup

 then copy the output folder and data.js from /scripts/ into src/mockup/ folder

-# 3) Start the app
+- 3. Start the app

 npm run start